-The table below shows each Way of Thinking and Doing and what we hope students can achieve at the end of Primary 4.
+The table below shows each Way of Thinking and Doing and what we hope students can achieve at the end of Primary 5.

-By the end of P4, students should be able to: Designing investigations Recognise a fair test (changed/ unchanged variables).
-Conducting investigations and testing solutions • Use senses, apparatus, and equipment to gather data.• Investigate to find out answers to questions (guided investigations).• Record and/or compare observations/ data with suggested scaffolding.
-Analysing and interpreting data • Simple analysis of data and information in representations (e.g., tables, bar and line graphs, charts, and diagrams) to infer patterns and relationships or explain findings.
+By the end of P5, students should be able to: Posing questions and defining problems Ask questions out of curiosity or to deepen understanding.Ask questions which can be investigated.
+Designing investigations Recognise a fair test (changed/ unchanged variables).
+Conducting investigations and testing solutions Use senses, apparatus, and equipment to gather data.Investigate to find out answers to questions (guided and open investigations).Record and/or compare observations/ data using notes, drawings and charts.
+Analysing and interpreting data Analysis of data and information in representations (e.g., tables, bar and line graphs, charts, and diagrams) to infer patterns and relationships or explain findings.
 Communicating, evaluating and defending ideas with evidence Communicate (e.g., written, verbal, pictorial, tabular or graphical) clear explanation and reasoning.
 Making informed decisions and taking responsible actions State or select options based on appropriate criteria with reasons.
 Using and developing models Use multiple representations (e.g., pictures, charts, diagrams, tables, graphs) to explain concepts.
+Constructing explanations and designing solutions Construct possible explanations and generate ideas.

-SYLLABUS LEARNING OUTCOMES FOR PRIMARY 4
+SYLLABUS LEARNING OUTCOMES FOR PRIMARY 5 STANDARD SCIENCE